arjendeetman/TopOpt-Abaqus/README.md

-# topopt_abaqus
+# Topology optimization with Abaqus CAE (python scripts)

-Topology optimization with Abaqus CAE (python scripts)
+Files are written for Abaqus 6.14